-Recently I realized how ridiculus cloud storage prices are given that physical storage is dirt cheap.
-That relization was brought from our company's Dropbox anuall cost at 432€ for 3 people that need to share 250GB of files.
+Recently I realized how ridiculous cloud storage prices are given that physical storage is dirt cheap.
+That realization was brought from our company’s Dropbox annual cost at 432€ for 3 people that need to share 250GB of files.

 Enter the NAS space.

 Photographers and video people who are the outmost practical tech experts on YouTube say that these devices has gotten very far from when I tried to hack together a FreeNAS instance on a Raspberry Pi.

 At the cost of a very cheap computer you get a 4 bay unit (pictured above) with all the safety, collaboration and sharing features one could need.
 It handles syncing to remote units and even backing up cheaply on Amazon Glacier.

 So I put it to the test.